tonjetj/tonjetj/README.md

 - ⚡Fun fact: I can play songs on the piano by ear
 - 🤔 I’m looking for help with improving my skills in CRUD

-If you'd like to check out some of my projects, head over to my portfolio website.
+If you'd like to check out some of my projects, head over to my [Portfolio Website](https://tonjetj.github.io/portfolio-ca/).

 ## Skills